AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-expand-image-api-tutorial.md

   }
 }
 ```
+Once we know Firefly generated our images, we log the results, including the URL for each generated images.

-## Full source code
+## Full Example

-Review this tutorial's [Prequisites](#prerequisites) section to understand how to set up your environment prior to running this code.
-(Because this code is for educational purposes only, it is not production-ready and requires additional error handling, logging, security measures, and more before it can be used in a live application.)
+You can review the [Prequisites](#prerequisites) section to understand how to set up your environment prior to running this code.
+Note that this is an example only ad is not production-ready and requires additional error handling, logging, security measures, and more before you can run it at scale in a live application.

 ```js
 const axios = require("axios");